History of Paper Manufacturing Process

-Knowledge of papermaking eventually moved westward, and the first European paper mill was built at Jativa, in the province of Valencia, Spain, in about 1150.
+Knowledge of papermaking eventually moved westward, and the first European paper mill was built at Jativa, in the province of Valencia, Spain, in about A.D.1150.
 By the end of the 15th century, paper mills existed in Italy, France, Germany, and England, and by the end of the 16th century, paper was being made throughout Europe.

 Paper, whether produced in the modern factory or by the most careful, delicate hand methods, is made up of connected fibers.
 The fibers can come from a number of sources including cloth rags, cellulose fibers from plants, and, most notably, trees.
 The use of cloth in the process has always produced high-quality paper.
 Today, a large proportion of cotton and linen fibers in the mix create many excellent papers for special uses, from wedding invitation paper stock to special paper for pen and ink drawings.

 The method of paper manufacturing is essentially simple: mix up vegetable fibers, and cook them in hot water until the fibers are soft but not dissolved.
 The hot water also contains a base chemical such as lye, which softens the fibers as they are cooking.
 Then, pass a screen-like material through the mixture, let the water drip off and/or evaporate, and then squeeze or blot out additional water.
 A layer of paper is left behind.
-Essential to the process are the fibers, which are never totally destroyed, and, when mixed and softened, form an interlaced pattern within the paper itself.
+Essential to the process is the fibers, which are never totally destroyed, and, when mixed and softened, form an interlaced pattern within the paper itself.
 Modern paper manufacturing process, although significantly more complicated than the older ways, are developmental improvements rather than entirely new methods of making paper.

-Probably half of the fiber used for paper in paper manufacturing process today comes from wood that has been purposely harvested.
+Probably half of the fiber used for paper in the paper manufacturing process today comes from wood that has been purposely harvested.
 The remaining material comes from wood fiber from sawmills, recycled newspaper, some vegetable matter, and recycled cloth.
 Coniferous trees, such as spruce and fir, used to be preferred for papermaking because the cellulose fibers in the pulp of these species are longer, therefore making for stronger paper.
 These trees are called “softwood” by the paper industry.
 Deciduous trees (leafy trees such as poplar and elm) are called “hardwood.”
 Because of increasing demand for paper, and improvements in pulp processing technology, almost any species of tree can now be harvested for paper.

 Some plants other than trees are suitable for paper manufacturing process.
 In areas without significant forests, bamboo has been used for paper pulp, as has straw and sugarcane.
 Flax, hemp, and jute fibers are commonly used for textiles and rope making, but they can also be used for paper.
 Some high-grade cigarette paper is made from flax.